Ten ways to reduce E-waste in product development

 9. Consider a more sustainable business model

-Some companies, for example Rolls Royce jet engines, have pioneered a service business model, in which customers hire products and return them to the supplier after use.
-This allows the manufacturer to perform any necessary repairs or replacements between hire periods.
+Some companies, such as Rolls Royce jet engines, have pioneered a service business model, in which customers hire products and return them to the supplier after use.
+This allows the manufacturer to perform necessary repairs or replacements between hire periods.
 Under this model, the burden of recycling shifts back to the supplier, further encouraging them to design products with minimal E-waste.

 10. Reduce material usage